What is counselling/psychotherapy?

 What is the initial booking process?

-An initial assessment is booked which is an opportunity for me to understand a bit about you, what your needs are and what brings you to counselling.
+An initial assessment is booked which is an opportunity for me to understand a bit about you and what your needs are.
 It's also an opportunity to get a feel for how I work - bring any questions you might have.

 Together we will discuss what the best route going forward.
 Usually it is weekly sessions, should you decide to continue.

 The counselling contract simply lays out what you can expect of me as therapist and what is expected of you as client.
 It creates a foundation for the therapeutic process to safely unfold.
 I will send it to you ahead of the assessment.
 It includes subjects such as agreed fee, time, cancellation, confidentiality policy.

 You are never tied into a contract - therapy is a space to empower.

 Do you offer reduced fees?

 Yes.
 This is dependant on availability - always ask.